 IS: Yes indeed.
 At least you cannot just dream of innocent truths!
 I mean, we cannot.
 There are many epochs and meanings of philosophy, the meaning for Plato, for medieval theology, and so on– each time it is a new throw of the dice.
 So, each time there are new threads connecting and complicating the game.
-But I think that modern philosophy, being contemporary to colonisation, to witch-hunting, to so many eradications, cannot dream of innocent truths.
+But I think that modern philosophy, being contemporary to colonization, to witch-hunting, to so many eradications, cannot dream of innocent truths.
 Philosophers may be tempted, but I would say we cannot afford that any longer.
-We need what Haraway would call ‘response-ability’.
+We need what Haraway would call “response-ability.”
 We cannot play the innocent and produce conceptual ideals warranting our innocence.
 Accepting that we are in the mud means that living is dangerous, and thinking is dangerous.
 So, indeed, speculation may be dangerous!
 [Laugh]

+III.
+Relearning the Art of Paying Attention

 MS: And is this where the importance of the art of paying attention comes in?
-In your In Catastrophic Times (Stengers, 2015: 62) you suggest that ‘[w]hat we have been ordered to forget is not the capacity to pay attention, but the art of paying attention.
-If there is an art, and not just a capacity, this is because it is a matter of learning and cultivating, that is to say, making ourselves pay attention [faire attention]’.
-Doing a bit of cat-cradling with this myself I was struck by the fact that there seems to be a very interesting thread connecting ‘paying attention’, or ‘heeding’, and its etymological association with ‘providing shelter’.
+In your In Catastrophic Times you suggest that “[w]hat we have been ordered to forget is not the capacity to pay attention, but the art of paying attention.
+If there is an art, and not just a capacity, this is because it is a matter of learning and cultivating, that is to say, making ourselves pay attention [faire attention].”
+(62) Doing a bit of cat-cradling with this myself I was struck by the fact that there seems to be a very interesting thread connecting “paying attention,” or “heeding,” and its etymological association with “providing shelter.”
 As if it was indeed, perhaps, an art of constructing shelters where the logic of stability and scalability would allow for none…

-IS: Yes yes, it is all the more relevant if one takes into account Anna Tsing’s (2015), –to whom I owe the scalability idea– pointing to the destruction of ecological refuges as what may contrast the Holocene with this damned Anthropocene.
+IS: Yes, yes, it is all the more relevant if one takes into account Anna Tsing’s –to whom I owe the scalability idea– pointing to the destruction of ecological refuges as what may contrast the Holocene with this damned Anthropocene.
 After devastations, refuges were the starting point for regeneration, or resurgence, not coming back to the past but connecting threads again.
 Today the world is full of refugees, but there are no longer any refuges.
 To come back to my case, I would not find a refuge in a philosophy department.
 “You intend to learn?
 But what do you think!
-You have to arm yourself for the competition with your colleagues about subjects liable to be published international journals”.
+You have to arm yourself for the competition with your colleagues about subjects liable to be published international journals.”
 It is everywhere the same, a general mobilization for the war of all against all.
 Thus refugees become a burden we can no longer afford.